I’ll be honest, I enjoy YA fiction, even though, I am no longer included in the targeted demographic and haven’t been for

-My Fucking Thoughts: Honestly, you had me at The Breakfast Club meet Pretty Little Liars.
-I didn’t even read the read of the synopsis before adding this to my TBR.
+My Fucking Thoughts: Honestly, you had me at The Breakfast Club meets Pretty Little Liars.
+I didn’t even read the rest of the synopsis before adding this to my TBR.
 I love the idea behind this book, and it’s probably the one I’m most excited about on this arbitrary list I’m randomly putting together right now.
 Could it be THE ONE?

 🔪You Don’t Know My Name (The Black Angel Chronicles, #1) by Kristen Orlando

 Keywords: Spy Thriller, Romance